FES (Functional Electrical Stimulation) for drop foot

 There are many benefits using an FES device to find out more please contact us to discuss.

-What is the process to be receive a FES device for drop foot?
+What is the process to receive a FES device for drop foot?

 The process to receive a FES device for drop foot would be: